There are three types of schools on the Island: local Spanish, Private English, and Private International.

 If your local school has no places in your child’s year, then you will offered a place at the next nearest school with space.

-Most of the local schools do not require a uniform, but some have an optional one.
+Most of the local one do not require a uniform, but some have an optional one.
 Text and exercise books are expected to be purchased by the parents at the beginning of each school year (September).

-The hours of local schools are typically:
+The hours are typically:

 Primary 9 – 1